Okkadu: Plot

-Obul's brother Siva Reddy, who happens to be the Home minister of the state, is waiting at the venue of Obul's marriage with Swapna.
-After learning about his whereabouts, Siva reaches the stadium along with Swapna and his mother where Ajay and Obul are fighting with each other.
-Swapna's father stabs Obul while his mother dies in a bomb blast.
-Siva Reddy decides not to react as it would harm his position as a minister and Ajay, whose team won the match, celebrates the victory with Swapna and his family.
-Later, Ajay and Swapna get married and live happily.
+Obul's elder brother Home Minister Siva Reddy is waiting at the venue of Obul's marriage with Swapna.
+After learning about his whereabouts, Siva reaches the stadium, along with Swapna and his mother.
+Ajay and Obul are fighting with each other, while Obul's mother gets killed in a bomb blast by her dog (after attempting to kill Ajay at the stadium).
+Finally, Ajay defeats Obul.
+Later, Obul regains his consciousness to kill Ajay, but Swapna's father, Dhasaratharami Reddy, later stabs him to death.
+Siva Reddy decides not to react as it would harm his position.
+Ajay and his friends celebrate their victory with Swapna and her family.
+Later, both Ajay and Swapna get married.